ord4/RationalProject/README.md

 The University of Akron
 Computer Science II, Prof. Will

+######Introduction
+This is the first project of Computer Science II.
+This program acts as a rational number calculator.
+It allows the user to perform normal mathematical operations on the rational numbers through the use of overloaded operators

 ######Breakdown
 - Class:
    - Default constructor that intializes the rational number to 0